tesseract-ocr/tessdoc/FAQ.md

 No. Tesseract is for text recognition.

 ## Issues with older versions of tesseract
-_(informations from issue tracker with Status: Look-here-for-help.)_
+_(information from issue tracker with Status: Look-here-for-help.)_

 ### How to port Tesseract engine into vb6 project?